Psychosocial disability

 Key points:

-• Without adequate support, psychosocial disability can negatively impact mental health conditions
+- Without adequate support, having psychosocial disability can negatively impact mental health conditions

-• Once diagnosed, people with a psychosocial disability can undergo a range of treatments
+- Once diagnosed, people with psychosocial disability can undergo a range of treatments

-• Not all mental health conditions are considered as a disability under the NDIS
+- Not all mental health conditions are considered to be disability under the National Disability Insurance Scheme

-Psychosocial disability can arise when someone with a mental health condition, such as depression, interacts with a social environment that presents barriers to them that others do not experience.
+Psychosocial disability can arise when someone with mental health issues interacts with a social environment that presents barriers to them that others do not experience.

 A psychosocial disability may restrict a person’s ability to:

-It is important to know not everyone with a mental health issue will have a psychosocial disability, but those affected are less likely to engage in education, training and social activities.
+It is important to know not everyone with a mental health issue will have a psychosocial disability, but people who are affected are less likely to engage in education, training and social activities.

 Without adequate support, psychosocial disability can exacerbate mental health conditions and cause a range of negative flow-on effects.

-Once diagnosed, a person with a psychosocial disability can undergo psychological therapy with a doctor, psychologist or other health professionals, take medication to restore the chemical imbalances in their brain and reduce symptoms and attend community support programs.
+Once diagnosed, a person with a psychosocial disability can undergo psychological therapy with a doctor, psychologist or other health professionals, take medication to restore the chemical imbalances in their brain, reduce symptoms and attend community support programs.

 These programs may help someone to access accommodation, employment, training, education and psychosocial rehabilitation.